Hardeep1388/sevenslegals/themes/netlify-basic/content/blog/president-obama-pardons-non-violent-drug-convictions.md

 +++
+categories = "Criminal Law"
-categories = "Blog ,Criminal Law ,Drug Crimes" date = 2022-11-10T18:30:00Z pfd_file = ""
+date = 2022-11-10T18:30:00Z
+pfd_file = ""
 summary = "This week President Obama pardoned or commuted the sentences of 231 people, the largest single-day clemency announcement since he became president.
 The majority of the pardons and commutations over the past years have been given to people with non-violent drug convictions.
-President Obama Pardons 231 Non-Violent Drug Convictions Over the past few years the United " title = "President Obama Pardons Non-Violent Drug Convictions" url = "/blog/president-obama-pardons-nonviolent-drug-convictions/"
+President Obama Pardons 231 Non-Violent Drug Convictions Over the past few years the United " tags = ["Drug Crimes", "Blog", "Drug Crime"] title = "President Obama Pardons Non-Violent Drug Convictions" url = "/blog/president-obama-pardons-nonviolent-drug-convictions/"